Charles Oliver Abbey

 The 1870 U. S. Census taken on August 9, 1870, shows Adam Shidell (age 27) born in France is a farmer living in Oakfield Twp., Fond du Lac Co., WI with personal property worth $500.
 Living with him is his wife Lucinda Shidell (age 22) born in Canada.
 Also there are their children: Emma Shidell (age 3) and William E. Shidell (age 1), both born in Wisconsin.

-The 1876 Centennial Directory for Fond Du Lac Co., WI, printed about March 20, 1876, shows Mrs. P. Abbey (a Englishwoman, widowed with 3 in the family) resides on 1 acre in Byron Twp.
+The 1876 Centennial Directory for Fond Du Lac Co., WI, printed about March 20, 1876, shows Mrs. P. Abbey (an Englishwoman, widowed with 3 in the family) resides on 1 acre in Byron Twp.

 In 1881 Adam and Lucinda Shidell removed to Sherry Twp., Wood Co., WI, and Phoebe undoubtedly followed them there sometime between 1890 and 1895.

-Phoebe Abbey appears in the old church records for the Methodist Church in Byron Twp. (probably the one in South Byron), Fond du Lac Co., WI.
+Phoebe Abbey appears in the old church records for the Methodist Church in the Town of Byron (probably the one in South Byron), Fond du Lac Co., WI.
 It indicates that Phoebe Abbey removed without sending a letter to the church.
 This would not be surprising since Phoebe could neither read nor write.
 This church record was found in the Adams House historical building in Fond du Lac, WI.

 The 1895 Wisconsin State Census taken on June 20, 1895, shows Adam Schidel is the Head of Household living in Sherry Twp., Wood Co., WI.
 The following are in the household: 6 Males, 4 Females.
 Of these, 8 born in the United States, 1 born in Great Britain, and 1 born in Scandinavia.
 Leigh Larson note: The Great Britain person in likely Phoebe (Searle) Abbey, widowed mother of Lucinda (Abbey) Shidell.